 This data category can be used for several purposes, including, but not limited to:

-Include a legal notice only in locales for certain regions.
+Including a legal notice only in locales for certain regions.

-Drop editorial notes from all localized output.
+Dropping editorial notes from all localized output.

 The Locale Filter data category associates with each selected node a filter type and a list of extended language ranges conforming to [BCP47].